PowerShell/Community-Blog/Posts/2021/03/File-System-Watcher-Engine-Event.md

 ```

 It will write a state object to the pipe containing the configuration of all filesystem watchers.
-Finally if you want to ger rid of all filesystemwatchers the command 'Remove-FileSystemWatcher' will
+Finally if you want to ger rid of all filesystem watchers the command 'Remove-FileSystemWatcher' will
 dispose a filesystem watcher specified by the source identifier of by piping in a collection of
 watchers: